 Tupsula is a student building in Tampere, occupied by active teekkaris.
 The residents organise all kinds of activities together.
 At Tupsula, everything (including resident selection) is decided by the resident committee, or Klaani, which consists of all Tupsula residents.
 The house is managed by TOAS.
 A good community spirit among residents is the key.

 If you have accepted a place to study and are from another town or country and you can not seem to find accommodation despite active search, you might want to consider temporary accommodation for the first couple of days or weeks.
 That way you can begin your studies in time and continue looking for an apartment while in Tampere.
 Opiskelijan Tampere organises temporary accommodation for students who need it.
+If the accommodation provided by Opiskelijan Tampere should be full or there are other problems, please contact TTYY so we can organize an alternative solution.

 For more information on temporary accommodation, go to the Opiskelijan Tampere website: www.opiskelijantampere.fi/hatamajoitus.